 However, there’s more to Rome beyond the big-name attractions.
 To dig deep into the layers of history, we recommend a tour that uncovers how Romans have preserved and transformed their city over the centuries.

-Begin at Basilica di San Clemente, a 12th-century church with an interior that was clearly cobbled together from a variety of styles.
+Begin at Basilica di San Clemente, a 12th-century church with an interior that was cobbled together from a variety of styles.
 Glittering Byzantine mosaics stand next to 1,800-year-old repurposed columns and a floor inlaid with rare stones, scavenged from ancient sites.
-Descend a layer and you’ll find yourself in an early Christian church that dates from the 4th century, when Christianity was first legalised in Rome.
+Descend a layer, and you’ll find yourself in an early Christian church that dates from the 4th century when Christianity was first legalized in Rome.
 Here, long-ago graffiti artists left behind crass sayings that are some of the earliest written examples of the Italian language.

 If you go down one more layer, you’ll find yourself in an archaeological dig that has uncovered not only an ancient apartment building, but also a temple where a mystery cult once worshiped Mithras.
 You’ll see a depiction of a bull as well as the edges of an unexcavated labyrinth.

 Continue the subterranean theme of the tour with a visit to the catacombs.
 Because burial was an unusual custom in the 1st century, there were no cemeteries in Rome.
 Instead, early Christians interred their dead in miles of underground tunnels riddled with tombs and sepulchral chambers.
 Most of the bones have been removed, but you’ll see a statue of Saint Cecilia, whose body was allegedly exhumed in 1599, still perfectly preserved almost 1,000 years after she was buried.